SilkRose/Pony/src/stories/diary-duet/diary-duet.md

 ## Day two: Difference

-Dear diary,
+Dear Diary,

-Fluttershy and I hung out today, a bit odd considering we had a spa day yesterday, but I'm not complaining.
+Fluttershy and I hung out today, which is odd considering we had a spa day yesterday, but I'm not complaining.
 She was still acting a bit off today like before, but not as much.

 She was a lot more physical today, she had to have given me a dozen hugs over the day.
 I wonder if something's up, I certainly would do anything I can to help her.
-I love her so much, I dare say she is my best friend, don't tell the others.
+I love her so much, I dare say she is my best friend, but don't tell the others.

 We walked around town before coming back home.
 She helped me work on a few dresses, she really wanted to help.
 If I didn't know any better, I'd say she might have a crush on me.